 What's more, the changing patterns of our electricity use and aging equipment have put pressure on the grid.

-The Interior to Lower Mainland (ILM) Transmission Project will enable more electricity to be delivered from areas where it is generated – in the Columbia and the Peace regions – to the Lower Mainland and Vancouver Island, ensuring that homes and businesses continue to receive clean and reliable energy.
+The Interior to Lower Mainland (ILM) Transmission Project allows more electricity to be delivered from areas where it is generated – in the Columbia and the Peace regions – to the Lower Mainland and Vancouver Island, ensuring that homes and businesses continue to receive clean and reliable energy.

 - Global TV story on the ILM project features some great helicopter footage and our crews in action.

 - A look at the work BC Hydro crews did on the tough Spuzzum section of the transmission line